mwshinn/PyDDM/doc/quickstart.rst

    :start-after: # Start ModelDef
    :end-before: # End ModelDef

-We can show information about our model using the show() function:
+We can show information about our model using the :meth:`~.Model.show` function:

 .. literalinclude:: downloads/simple.py
    :language: python